forestgrape/coronavirus/transmission.md

 Compared to aerosols - which tend to spread local both in time and space, an example is the scent of a freshly cooked soup -, tiny dry particulates behave dust/smoke like - smoke is a collection of tiny dry particulates diffusing around - so they move with the air and stay in the air even longer.
 Dry particulates have a potentially more infectious lung deposition and less clearance.

 It is argued
-* the described properties of dry form transmission explain well the observed transmission patterns for Sars-CoV-1, MERS.
-Regarding Sars-Cov-2 some of the observed spreading is not expected by droplet-transmission.
-Aerosol transmission or
+* the described properties of dry form transmission explain best the observed transmission patterns for Sars-CoV-1, MERS.
+Sars-Cov-2 has different forms to transmit and some are best explained by dry from transmission (while others are explained by droplet/droplet aerosol transmission.
 * physiological properties make the lower respiratory tract particularly susceptible to  dry form infections:
   * small and dry particles have the highest deposition in the lower respiratory tract
-  * the immune system protection against viruses is lowest in the deep lungs, since the immune system there is not trained to deal with viruses.
+  * the immune system protection against viruses is lowest in the deep lungs, since the immune system there is less trained to deal with viruses.
   * the absolute number of susceptible cells of the lower lungs is larger than in the upper respiratory tract:
       * __SARS-CoV-1/2__: susceptible cells for SARS-CoV-1/2 replication are found throughout the respiratory tract but the largest surface is in the lower respiratory tract.
       * __MERS__: the cells susceptible to MERS infections are in the lower respiratory tract lower respiratory tract as obligate entry point.